-DOFs are used on each leg of the robot.
-Four track drive motors help propel the robot using the rotating track belts.
-Manipulation is performed using two grippers, each of which contains Four DOFs.
+CHIMP contains a total of 39 degrees-of-freedom (DOF).
+7 DOFs are dedicated to each of CHIMP's arms, in a traditional 3-1-3 kinematic arrangement where the shoulder and wrist DOFs create spherical joints.
+6 DOFs are used on each leg of the robot.
+4 track drive motors help propel the robot using the rotating track belts.
+Manipulation is performed using two grippers, each of which contains 4 DOFs.
 One last DOF is used to control the spinning of the LIDAR units atop CHIMP's head.

-While many DRC teams utilized a hydraulic humanoid robot (Nelson et al., 2012), CHIMP uses a fully electric drive system.
+While many DRC teams utilized a hydraulic humanoid robot (Nelson et al. 2012), CHIMP uses a fully electric drive system.
 As humanoid robots place demands on both torque and power density, many unique motor designs have emerged during the DRC.
-New designs for liquid-cooled Urata, Nakanishi, Okada, & Inaba (2010) and air-cooled (Lim et al. 2015) electric motors are found on several competitors, thus enabling high-performance.
-CHIMP, in comparison, utilizes designs for extremely high-performance motors, but without the need for active cooling.
+New designs for liquid cooled (Urata et al. 2010) and air cooled (Lim et al. 2015) electric motors are found on several competitors, thus enabling high performance.
+CHIMP, in comparison, utilizes designs for extremely high performance motors, but without the need for active cooling.
 Each of CHIMP's drive joints contains a custom frameless motor design with harmonic drive gearboxes and continuous output rotation (when kinematically feasible).
 Motor and joint output encoders provide accurate and absolute joint positioning, while a magnetically actuated parking brake allows each joint to hold position when powered off.
 A mechanical slip clutch, installed at the output flange of each motor, provides torque limiting, allowing a joint to slip rather than damage internal components.
 A torque tube that forms the output shaft provides additional protection against large impact loads via compliance.
 A temperature sensor on the motor windings allows the motor to be driven well above its continuous torque rating while ensuring that it does not overheat.
 These drive joints were designed in four different sizes and used throughout CHIMP's limb designs.
-Table II provides specifications for the drive joints.
+Table 2 provides specifications for the drive joints.